 *NATURAL STONE ATTRIBUTES – Unlike man-made porcelain and ceramic products, natural stone has unique organic qualities.
 With over 20 years experience installing natural stone, we’ve learned that every client views the variation differently.

 *VARIATION: Variation occurs within and between tiles, and includes diverse color, shade, veining, fissures, pores, thickness, and edges.
 Non-rectified tiles (with edges that are NOT right angles) are common, and require bigger grout joint, and may be visibly irregular.
 Preference of each tile’s characteristics is subjective.
 Handcrafted or stone tile are specifically for those who can embrace these unpredictable and exciting characteristics.

 *STONE REACTION TO MOISTURE: Natural stone, especially light marbles, may discolor during and after installation.
-Temporary change may occur while waterproofing slows mortar drying, but permanent effects may remain.
-Natural Stone is made of minerals such as calcite, pyrite, silts, sands, organic matter, ferrous material (iron), chlorite 3, and epidote4 among many other elements.
+Temporary change may occur while mortar is drying, especially over waterproofing which slows the process.
+Permanent effects may remain also because natural stone is made of minerals such as calcite, pyrite, silts, sands, organic matter, ferrous material (iron), chlorite 3, and epidote4 among many other elements.
 “Reaction” or discoloration is most common in wet/moist areas due to exposure to wetness.
 Sealer does not block absorption of steam particles, and reactive stones can still oxidize and yellow after being sealed thoroughly.
 Ask your tile vendor before ordering natural stone to understand expectations.
 An excellent installation cannot change innate characteristics of stone which are considered “normal” due to the unpredictable nature of stone.
 Also, ask if your natural stone or marble requires a special rapid-set thinset.
 This is a labor upgrade!